vultr/whmcs-vultr/docs/index.md

 2. Go on `Addons -> Vultr Module`.
 3. Click on `DNS`.
 4. Add the values for `Nameserver 1` and `Nameserver 2` and click `Save Changes`.
-5. You’re done.
+5. You're done.

 _Please note that Vanity Nameservers are applied to newly added DNS Zones/Domains.
-Existing ones will have to be modified in <https://my.vultr.com> manaually._
+Existing ones will have to be modified in <https://my.vultr.com> manually._

 ### Server Location

 You have the option to enable and disable certain Cloud Locations, thus allowing your customers to deploy virtual machines only in the locations you choose.
 Please keep in mind that selecting the Cloud Location during the order process is **not possible** since locations are loaded dynamically depending on where the selected package is available at the time of deployment.

-In order to select which locations to enable for your customers, please follow the steps below:
+To select which locations to enable for your customers, please follow the steps below:

 1. Login to your WHMCS Admin Panel.
 2. Go on `Addons -> Vultr Module`.
 3. Click on `Server Location`.
 4. Click the `Enabled` button to disable the locations you wish to disable (clicking the button when it says `Disabled` will re-enable the location).
-5. You’re done.
+5. You're done.

 ### Snapshots

 The Vultr WHMCS Module allows you to make one or more of the snapshots on your account `Public` - meaning you would allow your customers to deploy new Virtual Machines from these Snapshots if they choose to do so.
-All the snapshots on your account are set to `Disabled` **by default** in the module and you would need to enable them.
+All the snapshots on your account are set to `Disabled` **by default** in the module, and you would need to enable them.

 In order to select which Snapshots to make public for your customers, please follow the steps below: